Gana8602/icore_task/README.md

 1. Download and open file in any code editor (vs code or android studio),
 2. open terminal and run these commands
 3. flutter pub get
 4. flutter run (make sure to your device is selected to debug).

+5. User Name and password:  ( username= Gana1234,   password= Pass@1234 )